wiktoria321/https---github.com-wiktoria321-Unit13/doc/Storyboards.md

 ---

 # **What I chose:**
-I chose the first design because I believe it has much better design and colours.
-I prefer the product page design on design 1 to the design 2.
+I chose the first design because I believe it has much better layout and colours.
+Design 1 gives customers more choices and options where as design 2 is the opposite; not a lot of options.
-I asked a couple of people on their opinions wnd which one they prefer, most people picked design 1 too.